Priyanka-Panjiyar/Portfolio/README.md

 ### Methodology

 #### **1. Data Aggregation**
+- Removed unnecessary columns
 - Grouped data by `Section` and `Subsection` to count the occurrences of each.
 - Calculated the percentage distribution of content across sections.

 #### **2. Visualization**
-- Created bar charts in Excel to display the frequency of policy sections.
-- Generated pie charts to represent the percentage of content attributed to key topics.
+- Created dashboard to represent

 #### **Outputs**
-- Visual dashboards and summary reports highlighting the document's structure and focus areas.
+- Stores

 ---